 Supervisor vehicles are also equipped with “spike strips”.

 Patrol vehicles are equipped with Mobile Data Terminals (MDTs).
-Officers are able to complete reports, generate accident reports, run license plates and driver’s licenses, and maintain access to databases all while out in the field.
-Officers also have access to a robust mapping software, which allows officers to find addresses quickly in a city where new streets are being built on a constant basis.
+Officers can complete reports, generate accident reports, run license plates and driver’s licenses, and maintain access to databases all while out in the field.
+Officers also have access to robust mapping software, which allows officers to find addresses quickly in a city where new streets are being built on a constant basis.

 Officers are issued the Taser X-26P Electronic Restraint Device.
-These devices are used to temporarily incapacitate a violent, resistive subject.
+These devices are used to incapacitate a violent, resistive subject temporarily.
 It does this by deploying two probes by way of compressed nitrogen.
-Upon contact with the skin, the probes deliver an electrical current that temporarily disrupts the ability for the subject’s central nervous system to send messages to other parts of the body.
+Upon contact with the skin, the probes deliver an electrical current that temporarily disrupts the ability of the subject’s central nervous system to send messages to other parts of the body.